PJ-004/PJTerm/README.md

 4. Now you can run the program PJTerm by clicking on the binary file in a file manager or by running `./PJTerm` in another terminal

 ## Usage
-As of now, the desktop doesn't recognize the terminal.
-For some reason, even putting it in `/usr/local/bin` did nothing, so we have to use `./PJTerm` in the directory where it was installed instead

 You can change certain aspects of the terminal like the colorschemes by manually changing it in settings.h and then recompiling.

 ## Credits